8oito-bits/CrowArmor/documentation/README.md

 ```

 > [!WARNING]
-> Kernel versions greater than or equal to 6.8.0 need to wait a while before removing the driver completely, because in these versions the kernel uses our driver indirectly, the driver patches the kernel function making it use the sys_call_table again so we calculate the time needed to safely remove the driver.
+> Kernel versions greater than or equal to 6.8.0 need to wait a while before removing the driver completely, because in these versions the kernel uses our driver indirectly, the driver patches the kernel function making it use the sys_call_table.
 ## Organizational Folders

 <pre>